Statin Drug Side Effects: Symptoms and Support Strategies

 There is a difference between relative and absolute risk.
 Let’s say, Drug A can reduce your risk of developing your risk of a condition by 0.5 percent.
 That’s your absolute risk.
 On the other hand, Drug B can decrease your risk by bringing it down from 0.5 to 0.25 percent.

 How do you report this?
-There is two way to go about this.
+There is two ways to go about this.
 Your relative risk was lowered by 50 percent from 0.5 to 0.25 percent when using Drug B. Or you can report the absolute risk, which means that Drug B only lowered the risk by a mere 0.25 percent.
 Reporting the relative risk sounds much more impressive and can inflate the benefits of a medication or other treatment.
 This is what happened with statin drug studies as well.

 Are Statin Drugs Effective?